4d/docs/docs/Views/views.md

 >The selection can contain several objects belonging to different views.

-Then, simply select the destination view of the selection and click Move to view:
+Then, simply select the destination view of the selection and click **Move to**:

 ![](assets/en/Views/moveObject.png)